Juuanek/PORTFOLIO-LONG-VERSION/README.md

 ## <p align="center"><a name="aboutme"> 🤗 ABOUT ME 🤗 </a>
 My name is Janek and I am developing myself in many things.
 Mostly software testing and all around IT.
-I would like to change my job to something with more opportunnities to grow and to learn continuously.
+I would like to change my job to something with more opportunities to grow and to learn continuously.
 I find it really enjoying to do anything on the computer.
 Since I was little I always liked to break something to have later something to fix.
-I did a lot and i think I know a lot about computers in every field.
-From installing windows to optimalization to components changing and even to writing some programms in Java for presonal purposes.
+I did a lot and I think I know a lot about computers in every field.
+From installing windows to optimalization to components changing and even to writing some programs in Java for presonal purposes.
 I am an always learner.
-I did't know it till few weeks ago, when I realized that almost every time I do something I try to do it as best as I can and try to combine business and pleasure so when I watched a movie I watched it in other language, when I work I listen to podcast, when I drive listen to something inspiring or scientific.
-Almost all the time I try to puch myself to learn something new to invest in myself which is the best invesment.
-I dedicated myself in infinite development of my true self.
-I am continously developing myself in becoming more and more better in every field i participate.
+I did't know it till few weeks ago, when I realized that almost every time I do something I try to do it as best as I can and try to combine business and pleasure.
+So when I watch a movie I watch it in other language, when I work I listen to podcasts, when I drive I listen to something inspiring or scientific.
+Almost all the time I try to push myself to learn something new to invest in myself which is the best investment.
+I dedicated myself in lifelong development of my true self.
+I am continously developing myself in becoming more and more better in every field I participate.
 "You can always become a little bit better in the things you do" I am adapting this quote to every field of my life.
-I

 ## <p align="center"><a name="sql"> ✍️ SQL TASKS ✍️ </a>

-### <p align="left"><a href="https://github.com/Juuanek/PostgreSQLcourse" target="_blank">☑️ Visit my github repository with sql tasks </a></p>
+### <p align="left"><a href="https://github.com/Juuanek/PostgreSQLcourse" target="_blank">☑️ Visit my github repository with SQL tasks </a></p>

   ## <p align="center"><a name="courses"> 🧭 COURSES 🧭 </a>